dondavy/SimSpliceEvol/README.md

 <h3 id="package"> :package: Graphical User Interface (GUI) and Webserver</h3>

 > Unzip the file ``application.zip`` and access the GUI ``simspliceevolv2GUI`` in the application folder..
+> ⚠️ It may take some time (not more than 15 seconds) to launch the program due to deploying the environment and the necessary modules to compute the program successfully.
+If any errors occur, feel free to contact us.

 > The webserver is available at [``https://simspliceevol.cobius.usherbrooke.ca/``](https://simspliceevol.cobius.usherbrooke.ca/)